And relax ……….

 For their homework, Year 2 were asked learn a new relaxation technique.
 During our review, the children demonstrated a variety of techniques that help to calm the mind.

-Living and Learning: Takeover Challenge Day
+Living and Learning: Staying safe online

 School Savings Club

-The next School Savings Club paying in date is 09 December 2019 at 3.15-3.45pm.
+The next School Savings Club paying in date is 03 February 2020 at 3.15-3.45pm.

 The account is open to all children and it is free to set up.
 As there is not minimum deposit requirement, it is a great way for your child/children to begin to manage their own money and understand the importance of saving.
 We offer paying in sessions every half term where you can bring along any savings to be paid into your child’s account.

 As an extra incentive, Year 3 pupils who open an account, or who currently have an account, will be credited with £10.